jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 .module extern Module2.netmodule
 ```

-These lines denote that this assembly is actually composed of three distinct managed modules: the first that it defines itself (`Main2.exe`) and two more that are external.
-In the context of managed modules, the `extern` symbol means that the module is defined in a separate physical file, but remains part of this assembly.
+These lines denote that the `Main2` assembly is actually composed of three distinct managed modules: `Main2.exe` (which happens to be implemented in the source file whose compilation produced the final assembly), `Module1.netmodule1`, and `Module2.netmodule` (both of which are implemented externally).
+When we compiled `Main2.cs` with the implicit `/target:exe` flag, the C# compiler generated the assembly manifest in the output file that we specified (`Main2.exe`) in addition to compiling the source of `Main2.cs` into a managed module.

 This second example illustrates a fundamental yet often misunderstood characteristic of .NET assemblies: they are _logical_ units of execution rather than _physical_ units of execution as is the case with standard Windows executables produced from native code.
-The `Main2.exe` assembly is composed of three distinct files: `Main2.exe` (containing the assembly manifest), `Module1.netmodule`, and `Module2.netmodule`.
+The `Main2` assembly is composed of three distinct managed modules, each of which happen to be implemented in a distinct physical file: `Main2.exe`, `Module1.netmodule`, and `Module2.netmodule`.
 Notice how this paradigm differs from that typically encountered when programming in native languages like C and C++.
-In native languages, when an executable depends on some source implemented within another physical file, this source is compiled directly into the final executable.
+In native languages, when an executable depends on some source implemented within another physical file, this source is linked directly into the final executable.
 In contrast, the IL code in `Module1.netmodule` and `Module2.netmodule` that implements the two versions of the `SayHello()` method is nowhere to be found in the disassembly of `Main2.exe` - it is only at runtime that these three managed modules are combined to form a complete assembly that the .NET runtime is capable of executing.

 Hopefully this exercise has helped make concrete the distinction between managed modules and .NET assemblies; a firm understanding of what assemblies are and how they work is critical to recognizing the power and flexibility offered by the .NET platform.